Effective Treatments for Managing Migraines

 For those looking beyond medication, several alternative therapies may help.
 Acupuncture has shown promise in reducing migraine frequency for some people.
 This traditional Chinese treatment involves inserting thin needles into specific points on the body to promote healing.

+Herbal remedies such as butterbur and feverfew have been used for migraine prevention, though their effectiveness varies.
+Some individuals also turn to magnesium supplements, as low magnesium levels have been linked to migraines.
 Another approach is mindfulness and relaxation techniques.
 Meditation, deep breathing, and progressive muscle relaxation can help manage stress, a common migraine trigger.
 Some people also benefit from biofeedback, a therapy that teaches individuals how to control bodily responses like heart rate and muscle tension.

 When to Seek Professional Help